iotbits-us/mbox.iotbits.net/docs/introduction.md

 ## Introducing ModbusBox

-In the middle of an era in which the IoT world has become very popular and it is increasingly necessary to monitor and control our devices from the Internet, we have developed **ModbusBox**, the best and most effective way to monitor and control virtually any equipment that communicates through Modbus RTU from any cloud platform that uses MQTT as its communication protocol.
+In the middle of an era in which the IoT world has become very popular and it is increasingly necessary to monitor and control our devices from the Internet, we have developed ModbusBox, the best and most effective way to monitor and control virtually any equipment that communicates through Modbus RTU from any cloud platform that uses MQTT as its communication protocol.